April 7, 2021

 As October progressed, it became clear that the measures taken so far by Dr. Guilford and other Minneapolis health officials were not enough.
 Many Minneapolis hospitals struggled to care for the number of patients being admitted not only due to the sheer volume, but also because many doctors and nurses were serving in Europe at the close of World War I. The Minneapolis Morning Tribune explained “So many physicians and surgeons have gone to Europe or to training that those at home have more than they can attend to comfortably and to good advantage.”

 In reaction to the worsening situation, Dr. Guilford proposed to close most public spaces beginning on October 12.
 This included schools, movie theaters, restaurants, and churches.
-However, this decision (which was more aggressive approach than other cities) received criticism and skepticism from some members of the public.
+However, this decision (which was a more aggressive approach than other cities) received criticism and skepticism from some members of the public.
 Lines of people crowded vaudeville theaters and other entertainment venues in anticipation of their closing.
 A group of ministers convinced Dr. Guilford to amend his decision to close churches completely to allowing them to remain open at 25% capacity.
 Dr. Guilford even received criticism from colleagues such as H.M.
 Bracken, a leading flu expert in Minnesota, who originally said on closures: “If you begin to close, where are you going to stop?”
 However, as the death toll began to climb Dr. Bracken ultimately agreed with Dr. Guilford’s decision.

 The most dramatic disagreement with the public played out between Dr. Guilford and the Minneapolis School Board.
 Led by Henry Deutsch, a lawyer, the School Board voted to open classrooms on Monday, October 21 in direct violation of Dr. Guilford and the city of Minneapolis’s order.
-Deutsch argued that Dr. Guilford did not have the authority to close the schools and that children should be allowed to go to school because they most typically did not get severe case of the virus (the population most prone to complications and death were young adults due to how the virus interacted with the immune system).
+Deutsch argued that Dr. Guilford did not have the authority to close the schools and that children should be allowed to go to school because they most typically did not get a severe case of the virus (the population most prone to complications and death were young adults due to how the virus interacted with the immune system).
 However, Deutsch neglected to realize that although children did not get seriously ill themselves, they were still capable of spreading the virus to their teachers, families, and other members of the community.

 In response to the vote, the Minneapolis Department of Health issued a strong statement that read, “Anyone who disregards the definite orders of the health department will be brought to justice.
 The direct snapping of fingers of the board of education in the face of the health department is a matter that requires the attention of the courts.
 We intend to use the police force if necessary.”
 Deutsch and the School Board opted to disregard this warning and Minneapolis schools opened on October 21 as normal.
 However, this decision did not last and in the afternoon of October 21 after a meeting between Dr. Guilford, Lewis Harthill, the superintendent of the Minneapolis police force, and the School Board they voted to close the doors again.
 The only person who voted against closing the schools was Henry Deutsch.